AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 }
 The conversion-ratio is equal to the difficulty of block 704610.
 That is, it would take a chain of $\sim$ 20 trillion blocks, each with 1 genesis-confirmation worth of work, to match the weight of block 704610.
+Curiously, while this works for the \emph{fork rule} (since it compares chain weights), it does not work when waiting for transaction confirmations --- in that case, 20 trillion confirmations at 1 difficulty is \emph{much} more secure than 1 confirmation at 20 trillion difficulty.\footnote{
+  For an explanation of \emph{why}, see \citeAHBDS{} and \Cref{sec:confirmation-times}.
+}

 Now, \textbf{converting confirmations,} how do we actually do it?
 <!-- Consider the \emph{excess capacity} in our methods of conversion that we covered in \autoref{sec:comparing-weight-dex}. -->